geee-be/jexop/packages/@jexop/core/INTRO.md

 # JSON Expression Operators

-Evaluate expressions with operators that are represented purely JSON objects.
-Completely extensible, giving ability to add or remove operators as required.
+Evaluate expressions with operators that are represented purely as JSON objects.
+Completely extensible, giving the ability to add or remove operators as required.

 ## Basic Usage